 After a little over two hours, one coffee stop, and an Irish vocabulary lesson from our driver (going out for a ‘craic’) we finally arrive at the Cliffs of Moher.
 We were a bit disappointed as we’d heard how the view is never as good on a smoggy day, which this day definitely was.
 When we first stepped off the bus, it was drizzling and we could just make out the Cliffs from afar.
-Fortunately for us we must’ve been carrying along some Irish luck, for the closer we walked towards the Cliffs of Moher, the bluer the sky got.
-By the time we were halfway up the pathway, it was still cloudy but with sun beginning to shine through and we had a full and perfect view of the Cliffs of Moher.
+Fortunately for us, we must’ve been carrying along with some Irish luck, for the closer, we walked towards the Cliffs of Moher, the bluer the sky got.
+By the time we were halfway up the pathway, it was still cloudy but with the sun beginning to shine through and we had a full and perfect view of the Cliffs of Moher.

-After over an hour wandering, taking photographs and admiring the view, we walked away and made our way over to O’Brien’s Tower, and at the same time the clouds came back almost cloudier than before.
+After over an hour wandering, taking photographs and admiring the view, we walked away and made our way over to O’Brien’s Tower, and at the same time, the clouds came back almost cloudier than before.
 Safe to say, luck was on our side.

 The Cliffs of Moher is one of those attractions that leave you in awe, especially when you’ve spent years in awe just from the photos alone.
 You really gain a new appreciation for the natural beauty of nature.

 The views of fields out in the distance is another amazing site to see, in it’s own right.
 Being native to New York City, it’s easy to get lost in the concrete jungle and forget that some places are so amazing simply because they aren’t overdeveloped.

 The Cliffs of Moher visitor center was ridiculously overcrowded to the point where you could barely move, but the short filmed “The Ledge” is actually a cute find as it shows the Cliffs from various angles and we were able to grab some Murphy’s ice cream.
 Actually the best ice cream you will ever eat, and the only shop that will ever compete with Ample Hills Creamery.